 Morocco has a small, vibrant international education sector with schools clustered around Casablanca, Rabat, Marrakesh and Tangiers.
 There are many schools offering American and French curriculums as well as Saudi, British and Spanish foundations.

-The North African kingdom has 12 IB World Schools, of which three are authorised to offer the International Baccalaureate Diploma.
+The North African kingdom has 15 IB World Schools, of which five are authorised to offer the International Baccalaureate Diploma.

 American schools, which typically offer the US high school diploma, can be found in most major cities, while The Al Akhawayn School of Ifran, near Fes, which operates the auspices of the Al Akhawayn University, also follows an American curriculum.